GSA-TTS/tts-tech-operations/how_we_work/workflow.md

 **Purpose:** Team bonding/culture-building.

+Optional.
 We talk about whatever we want, work-related or not.
-We avoid talking about day-to-day tasks—that's what Stand-ups are for.

-Opportunity to do some lean coffee style discussions to talk about areas of interest that folks want to hear from others.

-NOTE: This activity is purely optional and will have no impact on an individual's performance plan.

 ### Sprint Planning